 - Always assume you are being recorded and that anything you say or do could end up on Facebook Live or a media report. - Don't speculate.
+Let's say you're on a hazmat scene safety-related message to convey.
+Radio and TV reporters, especially the experienced ones, have a knack for guiding the conversation and getting interviewees to relax.

-Let's say you're on a hazmat scene and the reporter wants you to speculate on what could happen if a tank, or a certain chemical, explodes or spreads elsewhere.
+It might sound easier said than done, but try to relax!
+You are the expert and you have an important and the reporter wants you to speculate on what could happen if a tank, or a certain chemical, explodes or spreads elsewhere.
 In refusing to speculate on this worst-case scenario, you're not hiding anything; you're just not going to help a reporter scare viewers to death.
 Instead, "bridge" back to your key points.
 "Yes, this is a serious situation and we have responders on the scene right now who are working hard to eliminate the hazard."
 This technique allows you to acknowledge the question, but very quickly bring it back to what you want the public to know.

 Talking points should include, if possible, a prevention message.
-For example, if a farmer is injured in a PTO (power take off) incident, the prevention message could be, "Rotating PTO shafts are extremely hazardous.
-Farmers can reduce the hazard by keeping all shields in place, staying away from moving parts, not wearing loose-fitting clothing and keeping long hair tucked under a cap or tied back."
+For example, if a farmer/rancher is injured in a PTO (power take off) incident, the prevention message could be, "Rotating PTO shafts are extremely hazardous.
+Farmers/Ranchers can reduce the hazard by keeping all shields in place, staying away from moving parts, not wearing loose-fitting clothing and keeping long hair tucked under a cap or tied back."
 By keeping the message general you are not "judging" the individual involved in the specific incident.